alexttran/ArgumentStrengthener/README.md

 ### Assumptions
 1. **User Intent**: Assumes users genuinely want to strengthen their arguments, not just confirm bias
 2. **Good Faith**: Assumes arguments submitted are made in good faith for intellectual exploration
-3. **Network**: Assumes reliable internet connection for API calls
-4. **Browser**: Assumes modern browser with ES6+ support
-5. **Expertise Level**: Assumes users can understand and apply advanced argumentative concepts
+3. **Expertise Level**: Assumes users can understand and apply advanced argumentative concepts

-### Known Issues
-- No input sanitization for extremely long arguments (may hit token limits)
-- No caching of similar arguments (each request is fresh)
-- Error messages could be more specific about failure types

 ## AI Tools Used During Development